 - Women-led businesses create new jobs four times faster than the national average

 - Women create companies at double the national average

-- The number of women with incorporated businesses more than doubled in the past decade
+- The number of women with incorporated businesses has more than doubled in the past decade

 The Royal Bank of Canada (RBC) has specifically developed advice and services to meet the needs of women entrepreneurs.
-Financing is available through the bank as well as additional resources and expertise.
-Through their Small Business Financial Services Resource Centre women entrepreneurs can access a wide variety of information and assistance in starting and expanding a business as well as succession planning for their retirement.
+Financing is available through the bank, as well as additional resources and expertise.
+Through their Small Business Financial Services Resource Centre, women entrepreneurs can access a wide variety of information and assistance in starting and expanding a business, as well as succession planning for their retirement.
 They also provide one-on-one strategic advising for women entrepreneurs to ensure that their businesses are successful.

 RBC has also developed the RBC Canadian Women Entrepreneur Awards, allowing female entrepreneurs to celebrate one another and network side by side.
 By celebrating women entrepreneurs, RBC hopes to provide significant profile of the importance of female business-owners to the Canadian economy.

 The Scotiabank Women Initiative is a comprehensive program helping women take their businesses to the next level, through access to capital funding, mentorship, and education.

 When signed up for the program, members will benefit from small group mentoring sessions on pre-defined topics hosted by the experienced Advisory Board to discuss complex business issues and help women grow their businesses.